oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 repo-login                     Login to the registry
 ```

-The `build` and `deploy` commands build and deploy the kubernetes manfests for a given environment, passed as `ENVIRONMENT=<environment>` (either `development` (default), `staging`, or `production`)

 Since development tooling like Skaffold deploy and destroy the environment it manages when developping, the infrastructure services that need to be deployed once are deployed separately.
-The `deploy-infra` command deploy the kubernetes manfests for the infrastructure services in a given environment, passed as `ENVIRONMENT=<environment>` (either `development` (default), `staging`, or `production`)
+The `deploy-infra` command deploys the kubernetes manifests for the infrastructure services in a given environment, passed as `ENVIRONMENT=<environment>` (either `development` (default), `staging`, or `production`)

+You must deploy the infrastructure in a given environment before attempting to deploy the application.

+The `build` and `deploy` commands build and deploy the kubernetes manifests for the application a given environment, passed as `ENVIRONMENT=<environment>` (either `development` (default), `staging`, or `production`)

 ### Service specific makefile

-Each service folder also includes its own `makefile` for project specific tasks.
+Each service folder also includes its own `makefile` for image specific tasks.
 Run `make` for the help text.

+It specifically simplify some of the testing / linting tasks.

-Note: Skaffold manages all images together so this makefile is merely offered here for standalone development purpose.
+*Note: Skaffold manages all images together so this makefile is merely offered here for standalone development purpose.*

 ### Deploying the infrastructrue